Trevisan's extractor in the presence of quantum side information: Introduction

+In practical situations where quantum-proof extractors are used, e.g., privacy amplification in quantum key distribution~\cite{Ren05}, the players do not necessarily have access to a uniform source of randomness.
+We therefore analyze separately the situation where the seed is only weakly random, and show that Trevisan's extractor is quantum-proof in that setting as well (\secref{subsubsec:security.non-uniform}, \thmref{thm:security.non-uniform}).

-This proof structure results in a very modular extractor construction paradigm, which allows arbitrary one-bit extractors and pseudo-random seeds to be ``plugged in,'' producing different final constructions, optimized for different needs, e.g., maximizing the output length, minimizing the seed, or even using a non-uniform seed if the underlying one-bit extractor also uses a non-uniform seed.
+By ``plugging'' various one-bit extractors and pseudo-random seeds into the ge\-ner\-ic scheme, we obtain different final constructions, optimized for different needs, e.g., maximizing the output length, minimizing the seed, or using a non-uniform seed.
 In \tableref{tab:constructions} we give a brief overview of the final constructions proposed.